Ankit3002/Loan_prediction/README.md

 Mean and median are used for numerical data.
 Mode is used for Categorical data.

-than logistic model is built for Prediction
-The accuracy of the model is 76% pred_out is the List which contains Y and N values.
+than logistic Regression model is built for Prediction The accuracy of the model is 76% pred_out is the List which contains Y and N values.
 Y -- Eligible person for loan